-Additionally, machines are streaming from a single shared image in real time, machine image consistency is ensured, while at the same time large pools of machines can completely change their configuration, applications, and even operating systems all within the time it takes to reboot.
+Also, machines are streaming from a single shared image in real time, machine image consistency is ensured, at the same time large pools of machines can completely change their configuration, applications, and even operating systems all within the time it takes to reboot.
 This best-in class approach enables organizations to install and update the security and application patches to a single shared image in minimal time while meeting business objectives.

 The proper use of Citrix Provisioning allows for more efficient image management through the following features:

 - Reduced storage requirements

 - Increased IOPS efficiency

 - Supports for both physical and virtual targets